pranavvss/Multi-Stream-Vision/README.md

 > [!NOTE]
 >NO HARDWARE REQUIRED, MUST BE INTERMEDIATE PYTHON PROGRAMMER

-An advanced real-time detection system capable of recognizing multiple objects, hands, and faces within a video stream.
+An advanced real-time detection system capable of recognizing multiple objects, hands, and faces within a video stream made using OpenCV, Mediapipe, coded in Python language.
 (Could be also done on a Pre-recorded video)

 ---------------------------------------------------------------------------